angel-hernandez91/slack-wordcloud/README.md

 # Slack Wordcloud
 This package is intended to take the history of a given Slack Channel, and run it through a Python Wordcloud API, and generate a wordcloud image.
 Compatibile with Python 3.7+.

-This package uses the `channels.history` Slack endpoint and will require a valid Slack API Token.
+This package uses the `conversions.history` Slack endpoint and will require a valid Slack API Token.

 ## Installation
 1. `pip install slack-wordcloud`